SimeonFr/PhantomBot-WebPanel/README.md

 ###Updating###
   1. Download the latest release.
-  2. Copy all the files over the old isntallation.
+  2. Copy all the files over the old installation.
   3. Run call http://webserver/update.php

 Customizing: